SamuraiOwl/samuraiowl.github.io/_posts/2019-8-2-philippians-4:9.md

 <p>We must do what the Bible tells us to do!
 There's more to it than just reading the Bible - we need to put it into practice!
 If we can do that, then "the God of peace will be with you" (see Philippians 4:9 up top).</p>

 <p>God didn't give us the Bible as just a fun little work of literature; He gave it to us as His instruction manual to life!
-When you get something new, the instruction manuals are often helpful - and even mandatory - for understanding how to ise that new something.</p>
+When you get something new, the instruction manuals are often helpful - and even mandatory - for understanding how to use that new something.</p>

 <p>Be more than just hearers of the Word; be doers of the Word!</p>